-The ASTM G154 and G155 tests evaluate sunlight and moisture exposure.
+The ASTM G154 and G155 tests evaluate the resistance of a nonmetallic material to simulated sunlight and moisture exposure.
 When rays of sunlight—particularly UV rays—bombard a surface, they degrade smaller pigment particles, changing the surface color and creating a chalky effect.
-Cracking, peeling, de-glossing, oxidation, and tensile weakening are additional outcomes of exposure; sometimes such deterioration can even occur through window glass.
+Cracking, peeling, de-glossing, oxidation, and loss of mechanical properties are additional outcomes of exposure; sometimes such deterioration can even occur through glass.
 Moisture takes its own toll on surfaces, and the combination of sunlight and moisture can amplify damage, costing millions of dollars of depreciation each year.
-The ASTM G154 and G155 tests empower manufacturers to design products that can withstand exposure to sunlight and moisture.
+The ASTM G154 and G155 tests assist manufacturers in designing products that can withstand exposure to sunlight and moisture.

 However, it’s important to remember that both tests provide exposure approximations.
-Ultimately, the most realistic way to test for weathering is to allow the product to degrade in real time, with outdoor testing panels.
-Such real-time testing facilities are typically situated in hot locales, as sunlight’s damaging effects are magnified under high temperatures.
-In the U.S., the gold standard locations for outdoor exposure testing facilities are located in Arizona (for simulating hot, dry climates) and south Florida (for simulating hot, humid climates).
-Due to time constraints, however, many producers employ the G154 and G155 laboratory chamber tests for reliable exposure results in shorter time periods.
+Ultimately, the most realistic way to test for weathering is to allow the product to degrade in real-time, with outdoor testing panels.
+Such real-time testing facilities are typically situated in hot locales, as sunlight’s damaging effects are magnified at high temperatures.
+In the United States, the gold standard locations for outdoor exposure testing facilities are located in Arizona (for simulating hot, dry climates) and south Florida (for simulating hot, humid climates).
+Due to time constraints, however, many producers employ the G154 and G155 laboratory chamber tests to obtain exposure results in shorter time periods.

 Florescent vs. Xenon Arc Testing

-Weatherometers used in the G154 and G155 tests approximate performance via intense exposure to the damaging elements in sunlight.
+Accelerated testing instruments used in the G154 and G155 tests approximate performance via intense exposure to the most damaging elements in sunlight - ultraviolet light.
 UV Rays make up just 5% of sunlight, yet they cause the majority of exposure damage.
-By blasting a product with UV rays, a weatherometer can simulate exposure results.
+By exposing a product to UV rays, a test instrument can simulate these exposure results.

-In the ASTM G155 test, xenon arc lamps simulate full-spectrum sunlight within a controlled test chamber.
-The ASTM G154 test is similar, but it utilizes fluorescent bulbs to simulate weathering.
-Element provides both types of tests at our ISO 17025 accredited testing laboratories.
-Because xenon arc light is most similar to natural sunlight, we generally use the ASTM G155 test for outdoor weatherization testing.
-Our team understands that florescent light has lower correlation to sunlight than xenon arc light; therefore, we generally recommend using the ASTM G154 fluorescent test to test for interior exposure (i.e., sunlight through glass).
+In the ASTM G154 test, fluorescent bulbs simulate sunlight exposure within a controlled test chamber.
+The ASTM G155 test is similar, but it utilizes xenon arc lamps to simulate full-spectrum sunlight weathering.
+Because the xenon arc light is most similar to natural sunlight, the ASTM G155 test is most used for outdoor weatherization testing.
+Fluorescent light has a lower correlation to natural sunlight than xenon arc light; therefore, ASTM G154 test method is generally used to simulate indoor or interior exposure.

 ASTM G154: Our Most Popular Accelerated Weathering Test

-In ASTM G154 testing, UVA-340 bulbs create the best correlation with outdoor exposure, as they have the closest wavelengths to damaging natural light from 295 to 365 nm.
+In ASTM G154 testing, UVA-340 bulbs create the best correlation with outdoor exposure, as they emit the closest wavelengths to damaging wavelengths within natural light (295 to 365 nm).
 Different UV bulbs are useful for different testing purposes.
-For instance, UVA-351 lamps recreate the portion of UV light filtered through windowpanes.
+For instance, UVA-351 lamps can recreate the portion of UV light filtered through windowpanes.
 Therefore, these bulbs are useful for testing interior applications.
 UV-B light accelerates the brittleness that materials, particularly polymers, may suffer as they age indoors.
 In contrast, UV-A bulbs have a propensity for accelerating color fading and yellowing.
-If the aim of testing is to boost color fastness, UV-A bulbs are ideal.
+If the aim of testing is to boost colorfastness, UV-A bulbs are ideal.

 Exposure Testing Considerations

 Don’t fall for common weathering myths.
 It may be tempting to assume that shorter wavelengths, continuous exposure, high temperatures, and other variables can result in more intense acceleration.
-However, each of these variables brings uniquely inaccurate results.
-For instance, constant exposure with no temperature cycling fails to recreate the expansion and contraction stress that materials face in outdoor locations.
+But, each of these variables brings uniquely different results.
+For example, constant exposure with no temperature cycling fails to recreate the expansion and contraction stresses that materials face in outdoor locations.

 More from Element